ioos/marine_life_data_network/_docs/use-case.md

 7. Record the **Reference ID** for your submission in case you need to reach out for questions.
 8. Check the Send2NCEI **My Submission Packages** page to see the status of the submission.
 9. Iterate with NCEI to answer any remaining questions they might have.
 10. Once archived and published, NCEI will provide an accession number and url to the dataset landing page.

-### Loading data into MBON Portal
-*Describe the process for loading data into MBON portal, including lessons learned.
-Include link to MBON portal layer.*

-### Overall lessons learned
-*Include any overarching lessons learned here.*